Why Are There So Many Castles in Germany?

 The singular circumstances of Germany’s medieval past go some way to explaining why it is home to such an incredible number of castles, as well as such a wide range of styles, shapes and sizes.

-Though they may be too numerous to count, one thing is certain – the vast and spectacular array of castles within Germany make it the ultimate destination for history lovers and castle enthusiasts the world over, attracting many millions of visitors each year.
+Though they may be too numerous to count, one thing is certain – the vast and spectacular array of castles within Germany make it the ultimate destination for history lovers and castle enthusiasts the world over, with some stunning examples below of the Geman castles that attract many millions of visitors each year.